marczz/mzlinux_pages/media/video_edit.md

     a simple screen recorder for Linux built using Python, GTK+ 3 and ffmpeg.
 Supports Wayland & Xorg
 -   [Kooha](https://github.com/SeaDve/Kooha) (GPL-3.0)
-    is a GTK4 screen recorder using pipewire and gstreamer. _Koha_ can record microphone, desktop audio, or both; it can save the stream in webm, gif, mp4 and matroska; it supports both X11 and Wayland.
+    is a GTK4 screen recorder using pipewire and gstreamer. _Kooha_ can record microphone, desktop audio, or both; it can save the stream in webm, gif, mp4 and matroska; it supports both X11 and Wayland.
 A Flatpak package is available.
 -   [peek](https://github.com/phw/peek)  (GPL-3.0)